Chapter 11 - Whidbey Island

 These events also spawned a variety of conspiracy stories about what had actually happened.
 Anyone that witnessed the towers collapse was reminded of the controlled demolition films of old buildings being taken down.
 The towers collapsed neatly in their own footprint.
 It was hard to believe there wasn’t more to it.

 We’ve had a number of years to sit with these stories.
-For me, like the Kennedy assassination, I found some of these alternative theories very plausible.
+For me, like the Kennedy assassination, I found some of these alternative theories plausible.
 In addition to the way the towers fell, there was just so much that went “wrong” that day with the system that was supposed to protect us against terrorist attacks.
 So many signs seemed to be ignored.
 Was this on purpose?
-Bush didn’t even seem shocked when they told him about the attack as he read to school children.
+Bush didn’t even seem shocked when they told him about the attack as he read a story to school children.
 Some day in the future maybe answers will be revealed after everyone involved has died.

 The impact of 9-11 obviously changed the world.
 It would never feel the same.
 Even when it was revealed that our Iraq invasion was based on a known lie about weapons of mass destruction, it would not end the cavalcade of events that continue to happen in the Middle East and elsewhere.

 There were a number of stories after 9-11 about artists being driven to create something.
 Not so surprising.
-Everyone processes things differently and artists tend to do it through artistic expressions.
+Everyone processes things differently and artists tend to do it through their artistic expressions.
 About two weeks after 9-11 I had a very vivid dream where I was looking at a page of written words.
 At first it looked like a poem.
 I woke up with a start.
 As I had done in my old song writing days, I quickly wrote the words down before I forgot them.
 When I showed them to Jennifer, she said “I think it’s a song” and proceeded to hum a melodic line.
 Something clicked, I got my guitar out and in quick order wrote a new song called… “A Thousand Different Towns.”

 This subject and song title did not come entirely out of nowhere.
 After the 9-11 event, lots of people were writing and reflecting and one of those was a spiritual philosopher we liked named David Spangler.